 Also known as stimulants, these ingredients help support cognitive function.
 More specifically, they help enhance mood, focus, attention, and energy — all of which can help you achieve greater mental and physical intensity during training.

-Without a doubt, the most popular “cognition booster” used in pre workout supplements is the stimulant caffeine.
+The most popular “cognition booster” used in pre workout supplements is probably the stimulant caffeine.
 This ingredient helps boost mental function, although it may produce a spike-crash and/or jittery effect in some individuals.

 Other popular stimulants in pre-workouts include theobromine, yohimbine, and ginseng.